Quick Answer

 Why Maintenance Matters for Generator Longevity

 Standby generators sit idle 99% of the time but must perform instantly when power fails.
-Regular maintenance ensures:
+This unique operating profile demands consistent maintenance that differs from regular engines.
+Unlike your car that runs daily, a generator’s infrequent use creates specific challenges:

-- Warranty compliance (most require annual professional service)
+- Warranty compliance - Most manufacturers require documented annual professional service

 Every standby generator requires yearly professional service including: